Denmark: Danish Institute for Study Abroad, Copenhagen

 In Sweden, modernity meets tranquility.
 Trend-setting restaurants and vibrant nightclubs next to idyllic architecture.
 Your semester abroad will be peaceful and beautiful in the picturesque Swedish capital, and the most populous city in the Nordic countries.
 The city is spread across 14 islands by the Baltic Sea.
 Stockholm is the cultural, media, political, and economic center of Sweden.
 Your term in this important global city will allow you to earn credit towards your degree while exploring the host city of the annual Nobel Prize ceremonies.
 You can travel around the city using well decorated Stockholm metro, the longest art gallery in the world.

-Summer programs available in Denmark.
+Summer programs available in Denmark, Sweden.